-We rely on funding from the Irish Embassy, trusts, businesses and individuals to continue helping the vulnerable groups of people we work with; older Irish people, Irish prisoners and Irish Travellers.
-We’re also raising money for our general outreach programme for younger Irish immigrants.
+We rely on funding from the Irish Government’s Emigrant Support Programme, the Irish Episcopal Council for Emigrants, religious congregations, businesses and individuals to continue helping the vulnerable groups of people we work with, which include older Irish people, Irish prisoners and Irish Travellers.
+We’re also raising money for our general outreach to Irish people of all ages.

 Is there a particular cause you’re interested in supporting?
 You can pick from the list provided when donating, or if you’re happy for us to allocate your donation where there is need, select ‘any project’ from the list.